wearefuturegov/futuregov-technology/README.md

 * the **authorised javascript origin** is set
 * the **authorised redirect URI** is set

-If you have issues, make sure that both the ruby and nodejs buildpacks exist in the Heroku app.
+If you have issues, make sure that both the ruby and nodejs buildpacks exist in the Heroku app, and that the nodejs buildpack is set to run first.
+Otherwise, Rails asset compilation will fail.